I love a visit to Los Hervideros situated along the coast from El Golfo.

 Los Hervideros is situated mid way along the road, ignore the regular lay by’s unless you want to stop and admire the view, there is a good sized car park for this natural attraction.

 The name Los Hervideros translates to the “boiling pots” and a visit here is worth timing with a high tide or full moon to experience the full power of the waves crashing into the rocky cliffs.
 Look at the size of the people in these photos, you are left feeling dwarfed by the immense power of nature.
+In fact, the roughest ocean days are a fabulous time to visit Los Hervideros.

 There are winding footpaths throughout the cliff top here with lots of peep holes down to the sea below.